MDerin1834/DSA210-Data-Anlaysis-Project/README.md

 ### Hypothesis Testing

 #### 4.1 Objective
-Test if American continents (North/South America) have lower survival rates compared to other continents.
+Test if there is a significant difference in survival rates between American continents (North/South America) and other continents.

 #### 4.2 Methodology
 Test: Chi-Square Test of Independence (α=0.05).